citrusframework/citrus/src/manual/test-case.md

 </dependency>
 ```

 Citrus in general differences between two ways of test cases in Java.
-These are **test-designers**
+These are **test-designers** and **test-runners** that we deal with each in the next two sections.

 ### Java DSL test designer

-The first way of defining a Citrus test in Java is the **test-designer**.
+The first way of defining a Citrus test in Java is the **test-designer** .
 The Java DSL for a test designer works similar to the XML approach.
 The whole test case is built with all test actions first.
 Then the whole test case is executed as a whole Citrus test.
 This is how to define a Citrus test with designer Java DSL methods:

-***Java DSL designer***
+ **Java DSL designer**

 ```java
 import org.testng.annotations.Test;
 import com.consol.citrus.annotations.CitrusTest;